-Scientists Find Pheromones Are The Key To No More Fighting Like Cats And Dogs
+Scientists Find Pheromones Are The Key To No More Fighting Like Cats A

 But researchers from the University of Lincoln in the United Kingdom believe that filling your house with the scent of pheromones may be just what the sibling specialist ordered when it comes to keeping cats and dogs living under the same roof happy.

 The research was conducted by Professor Daniel Mills and Dr. Miriam Prior.
 They looked at the effects two different pheromone products had on the interactions between cats and dogs in homes where the two cohabitated.